pmbriley/beta_bursts/README.md

 opt.eventGap: minimum gap between beta events in seconds
 opt.useAmp: use time-frequency amplitude instead of power
 opt.useHilbert: use Hilbert transform of bandpass-filtered data for computing power and phase in requested frequency bands (rather than extracting these from the Morlet time-frequency spectrograms)
-opt.dispFreqs: frequency range used for plotting spectrograms and beta events (two elements)
+opt.dispFreqs: frequency range used for plotting spectrograms and beta events
-opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms
+opt.dispBox: if True, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms
-opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity
+opt.markDur: if True, marks starts and ends of bursts on the scrolling plot of eeg activity
 opt.bands: frequency bands for measuring power at the times of beta bursts (rows = bands, columns = edges of bands in Hz)
 opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram tfrOut.tfr
-opt.verbose: if false, suppresses most command line output (except that produced by functions from other toolboxes)
+opt.verbose: if False, suppresses most command line output (except that produced by functions from other toolboxes)

 **outputs**
 (note that only the first output - the bursts structure - is needed for most purposes)